 Two of the most widespread food allergies in the world are tree nuts and peanuts.
-It is estimated that twenty percent of Australians suffer from some form of allergy and anaphylaxis.
+It is estimated that twenty percent of Australians suffer from allergies and anaphylaxis.
 The erratic weather also aggravates allergies.
 Both of these allergy types can be life-threatening and require immediate medical attention if they are detected.

-Tree nuts are a group of nuts that include but are not limited to almonds, Brazil nuts, cashews, hazelnuts, pecans, pistachios, macadamia nuts, pine nuts, walnuts and chestnuts.
+Tree nuts include but are not limited to almonds, Brazil nuts, cashews, hazelnuts, pecans, pistachios, macadamia nuts, pine nuts, walnuts, and chestnuts.
 These are high in protein and rich in vitamin E.

-Peanuts are completely unrelated to tree nuts mainly because the protein composition of the two differ.
-Despite the misleading moniker, peanuts belong to the legume family e.g. peas and lentils.
+Peanuts are entirely unrelated to tree nuts mainly because the protein composition of the two differ.
+Despite the misleading moniker, peanuts belong to the legume family, e.g., peas and lentils.

-Generally speaking, those who are allergic to tree nuts will experience a hives-type reaction, while those who are allergic to peanuts will experience a severe, life-threatening allergic reaction called anaphylaxis if left untreated.
+Generally speaking, those who are allergic to tree nuts will experience a hives-type reaction.
+In contrast, those allergic to peanuts will experience a severe, life-threatening allergic reaction called anaphylaxis if left untreated.

 Signs and Symptoms

-Allergy symptoms to tree nuts, seeds or peanuts can range from minor to severe, which is anaphylaxis.
-But keep in mind that not all mild allergic reactions will probably lead to anaphylaxis.
+Allergy symptoms to tree nuts, seeds, or peanuts can range from minor to severe, which is anaphylaxis.
+But remember that not all mild allergic reactions will probably lead to anaphylaxis.

 Tree Nut Allergy Symptoms